yakivy/dupin/README.md

     1. [Custom validating package](#custom-validating-package)
 1. [Integration example](#integration-example)
 1. [Notes](#notes)

+### Motivation

+You may find Dupin useful if you want to...
+- return something richer than `String` as validation message
+- use custom data kind for validation (`Future`, `IO`, etc...)
+- reuse validation parts across whole project

 ### Quick start
 Add dupin dependency to the build file, let's assume you are using sbt: